argoproj/argo-cd/docs/basics/terminology.md

 ## Command Line Interface (CLI)

-Argo CD has a CLI called `argocd` that can manage applications, clusters and other entities.
+Argo CD has a CLI called `argocd` that can be used to manage various aspects of Argo CD, such as applications, clusters and other entities.
 Using the CLI is great for automation and scripting.
 It can also be used from a Continuous Integration (CI) pipeline to automate deployments as part of a workflow.
 The CLI is optional and some people might prefer to use the web UI for the same actions.

 ## Web User Interface (UI)